snowplow/dbt-snowplow-attribution/docs/markdown/snowplow_attribution_macros_docs.md

 {% docs macro_path_transformation %}

 {% raw %}
- Macro to execute the indvidual path_transformation specified as a parameter.
+ Macro to execute the individual path_transformation specified as a parameter.

 #### Returns